Membership Geeks

 People who try that rebellious voice end up being negative and putting people off, rather than attracting them.

-Don’t copy their logos.
+No copying their logos.

 Don’t go with a similar color scheme.

-Don’t go with a similar name.
+And don’t go with a similar name!

 People don’t want cheap knock offs.